yaapu/FrskyTelemetryScript/README.md

 To get back to aggregate view and retain the selected voltage source short press [EXIT] on Taranis or [RTN] on Horus.

+## Supported battery configurations

+- A2 analog port only: In this configuration only 1 battery will be detected,a2 will be displayed next to the cell voltage, Cell voltage is A2 battery voltage divided by cell count.
+No current or battery consumption will be availbale.
+If the user overrides battery capacity from the config menu battery % will be stuck at 99%.

 ## Cell Count Detection

 The script uses a simple way to calculate cell count for voltage sources fc and a2: